A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

 \begin{Question} Do the tautological classes vanish in the cohomology of $\B\TOPtw{\mathstrut}^{\>\!+}(M)$ if $M$ is oriented, aspherical, and either odd dimensional or its fundamental group has non-trivial centre? \end{Question} We expect the answer to both parts of the question to be no, but did not find a counterexample.

-\begin{Rmk} To produce a counterexample one cannot take an even dimensional bundle, e.g.\ a bundle with fibre a product of surfaces as discussed above or even a point (which has nontrivial $\kappa_{1}$), and cross it with another bundle whose fibres are odd dimensional tori: as mentioned after \cref{concrete examples} it is shown in \cite[Theorem D]{BFJ}, that tautological classes of torus bundles vanish even in $H^*(\B\DIFF^+(T^n); \mathbb Q)$.
-In fact, for a smooth torus bundle over a smooth manifold, the authors even show that the Pontryagin classes of the vertical tangent bundle vanish in the cohomology of the total space.
-By contrast, since $\cd_\mathbb Q(\Out(\pi_1(T^n))) = \tfrac{n(n-1)}{2}$ our methods imply only the nilpotence of the tautological classes. \end{Rmk}

 \begin{Question} Suppose $M$ is an oriented aspherical manifold whose fundamental group has a non-trivial centre.
-Is $M$ null bordant? \end{Question}
+Is $M$ nullbordant? \end{Question}

 If $M$ satisfies our conjecture rationally, then it follows that $M$ is a torsion element in the bordism ring.
-Notice that even if $M$ satisfies the integral version of our conjecture we cannot yet deduce that $M$ is null bordant.
+Notice that even if $M$ is smooth and satisfies the integral version of our conjecture we cannot yet deduce that $M$ is nullbordant.
 Really, we are asking about Stiefel--Whitney numbers of an aspherical manifold and how their triviality relies on the non-triviality of the centre of its fundamental group.